-- Add your own debug configuration or alter the existing one by modifying the
+- Add your own debug configurations or alter the existing one by modifying the

 launch.jsonfile.
 To generate the default launch configuration file (

-Two panels show the status of the debugging process.
+Two view panels show the status of the debugging process.
 The

 DEBUG CONSOLEview shows device-related logs, while the